 As with other California theme parks, all admission tickets to the San Diego County park must be booked online with a reservation to accommodate reduced-capacity limits.
 You can book dated tickets now online, or buy a hotel-plus-tickets package at either the LEGOLAND Resort Hotel or the LEGOLAND Castle Hotel.
 If you have an unused ticket from the closure period, you just need to reserve a day to use it.
 If you worry about committing to a date now for a future visit, check out the resort’s Peace of Mind Policy and its reopening page.

-More exciting news: The park's LEGO Movie World area, with six new attractions, will debut on May 27.
+More exciting news: The park's LEGO Movie World area, with six new attractions, had its grand opening on May 27.
 Here are more essential building blocks for your visit:

 For now, admission is for California residents—as well as fully vaccinated out-of-state residents.
 Out-of-state visitors will be required to show valid ID and proof of COVID-19 vaccination that has been completed at least 14 days prior to arriving at the park.
 When buying tickets—linked to your credit card’s billing address—you will also list the names of each person in your group, which can consist of up to three households.